currypot993/GrokPluginCS2/README.md

 - Regular conversation with players
 - **Context-aware tool usage** - the AI can choose when to use tools based on the conversation
 - No need to switch modes - the AI decides intelligently
+- Grok has access to game events and will sometimes make fun of your lack of kills.

 ### 🛠️ **Flexible Tool System**
 - **Chained actions** - execute multiple commands in sequence